Credit Card Icon

 Avoid Driving Until Cleared by Your Doctor

 Furthermore, it’s common to feel hesitant about driving at night initially.
-Night driving can pose challenges like headlight glare and , which may be exacerbated by factors such as halos or blurred sight that might arise after the procedure.
+Night driving can pose challenges like headlight glare and diminished visibility, which may be exacerbated by factors such as halos or blurred sight that might arise after the procedure.
 Take your time, and know that we are here to help you through this process.

 Follow the arrows to see the steps you need to take before driving again.
 Each box represents an important action or consideration to ensure your safety on the road.